TrickyTroll/good-bot-runner/README.md

 ### expect

 The only other key that you should put in your configuration file is `expect`.
-As with the `commands` key, expect should be unindented and written like so:
+As with the `commands` key, expect should not be indented and written like so:

 ```yaml
 expect: